-As noted in the Adequacy of Resources section (page 57), within 90 days of being notified of funding, we will hire 10 FSCS School Coordinators (also called Community School Coordinators)-one coordinator for each school.
-FSCS School Coordinators will be employed by the project with input from the school.
-The FSCS School Coordinators will all serve full-time (100% FTE).
-Qualifications include a postsecondary degree with a Bachelor's strongly preferred (85% of our coordinators have a Bachelors and those that do not are in extremely rural schools); a minimum of five years of experience in partnership engagement; skills and knowledge coordinating a multi-faceted program; demonstrated knowledge in best practices to support students to and through school; experience partnering with families; excellent written and oral communication and presentation skills; exceptional organizational skills and ability to multi-task.
-Among the FSCS School Coordinators' duties will be their ongoing leadership and support for the School Advisory Board; liaising with community partners; continually assessing the needs of students; and leading the work at the school site.
+As noted in the Adequacy of Resources section (page 58), within 90 days of being notified of funding, we will hire 4 School Coordinators-one Coordinator for each school.
+School Coordinators will be employed by the project with input from the school.
+The School Coordinators will all serve full-time (100% FTE).
+Qualifications include Bachelor's degree; a minimum of five years of experience in partnership engagement; skills and knowledge coordinating a multi-faceted program; demonstrated knowledge in best practices to support students to and through school; experience partnering with families; excellent written and oral communication and presentation skills; exceptional organizational skills and ability to multi-task.
+Among the School Coordinators' duties will be their ongoing leadership and support for the School Advisory Board; liaising with community partners; continually assessing the needs of students; and leading the work at the school site.

-Support staff will also work with the PRI FSCS project-a project analyst, Integrated Services Support Coordinator and two project coordinators.
-The four employees work full-time for PRI and will dedicate a reasonable and necessary percentage of their effort to this FSCS project.
+Support staff paid from matching funds will support the PRI FSCS project-a project analyst and project coordinator.
+The analyst and coordinator work full-time for PRI and will dedicate a reasonable percent of their effort to this FSCS project.
 This amount of effort will be adequate given their responsibilities and contributions to the project's outcomes.

-Project Analyst (100% FTE) reports to the project director and will use their expertise of federal regulations, non-federal entity's policies, and grant terms and conditions to analyze and examine transactions to support financial and data collection activities.
+Project Analyst (15% 1 FTE) reports to the project director and will use their expertise of federal regulations, non-federal entity's policies, and grant terms and conditions to analyze and examine transactions to support financial and data collection activities.
 The analyst will confirm expenses are allowable, necessary, reasonable, and allocable.
 The analyst will assist in data collection, analysis and in federal grant reporting.
 The analyst will work with the project director and program staff to examine financial data to complete timely and accurate annual financial reporting, monthly account reconciliation, cost-share reports, and Budget-to-Actual comparisons.
 The analyst will disseminate reports and use historical cost analysis and data analysis to make budget and future planning recommendations to the project director.
 Qualifications, including relevant training and experience: A bachelor's degree in business, accounting, or related area is required, two years' financial and/or budgetary experience as well as experience in data collection, analysis and reporting.